Animals in ancient Greece and Rome: Elephants

 Alexander the Great was influenced by Persian war elephants to utilize the species in battle.
 The Macedonians would fight elephants by loosening their ranks to allow the elephants to pass through their ranks and then throw javelins at them.
 Through this tactic, they would pierce the legs of the unarmored elephants, thus scaring them into fleeing back to their armie's lines.
 The riders would be attacked by archers and javelins.
 After his Indian campaign, Alexander created the position of elephantarch to lead his elephant units.
 Polypercon, one of Alexander's generals made the first use of war elephants in Europe during his siege of Megalopolis.
 During the Punic Wars and the Pyrrhic War the Romans and their enemies used war elephants.
 After the Punic Wars, the Romans brought back many elephants from Africa.
 The Romans used the North African elephant and the African bush elephant.

 Wolves

 The ancient Greeks associated wolves with Apollo, and the Romans associated wolves with Mars.
 In Roman mythology, the Capitoline Wolf nursed Romulus and Remus, sons of Mars and future founders of Rome.
 As a consequence, the she-wolf became a symbol of Rome and the Romans.
 It may have become an expression of loyalty to Rome and the emperor.
 The Romans possibly refrained from harming or hunting wolves.
 "Lupus", the Roman word for wolf became a Roman cognomen.
 Plautus, a Roman comedian, used imagery of wolves to discuss the cruelty of men.
 An altar of Zeus was located at Mount Lykaion, a mountain in Arcadia.
-Lycaon, king of Arcadia, was said to sacrificed humans at this altar.
+Lycaon, king of Arcadia, was said to sacrifice humans at this altar.
 Following this sacrifice, there would be a feast where one man would eat a portion of the sacrificed people.
 They would then be turned into a wolf.